srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_02-getting-started-with-azure-iot-services.md

     Notice the list of _Useful Links_ displayed on this blade.

-1. In the list of links, click **Documentation** to open a new browser tab.
+1. In the list of links, notice that there is a link to Documentation.

+    No need to explore this documentation now, but it is worth noting.
 The _IoT Hub Documentation_ page is the root page for IoT Hub resources and documentation.
 You can use this page to explore current documentation and find tutorials and other resources that will help you to explore activities that are outside the scope of this course.
 We will refer you to the docs.microsoft.com site throughout this course for additional reading on specific topics.

+    If you did open the documentation link, use your browser to close the documentation tab and navigate back to the Azure portal tab.

 #### Task 2: Create an IoT Hub with required property settings

-1. Use your browser to close the documentation tab and navigate back to the Azure portal tab.

 1. To begin the process of creating your new IoT Hub, click **Create**.